kshurik/rekkobook/jupyter_books/_build/html/_sources/index.md

 I got my masters at [International School of Economics and Finance](https://www.hse.ru/en/ma/financial/) (Higher School of Economics) and before that BSc in Economics minoring in Data Science

-You can reach out to me via:
+You can reach out to me via
 - Email: khalilbekov92@gmail.com
 - LinkedIn: linkedin.com/in/skhalilbekov